Know your onions!

 There are heaps of lovely B&Bs throughout the Huon.
 Our neighbour, Megan lives walking distance from the restaurant and rents out part of her lovely weatherboard cottage.
 Glen has a little cottage a short walk up the road.
 At the bottom of the road (a steepish 800 metres) and literally right on the river is The Shed.
 A much longer walk (but still pleasant after a big lunch) is Jane and Phil’s lovely place.

 Ambience on the Huon is a five minute drive away.
-Check with Peter and Cyndie when you book as they are nearly always happy to give you a lift.
+Check with Cyndie when you book as she will be able to help organise transport for you.
+Also close, Graham from the Writer’s Retreat is usually happy to give you a lift.

 If you’d like to stay in Cygnet (and check out the fab cafes and art galleries – we highly recommend the community run Lovett Gallery and the twice a month Sunday market) then the folk at The Cygnet Old Bank (right in the middle of the village) our old home Puggle Farm, the Secret Garden and the 2Cs will either give you a lift or help organise transport.
 A little further afield, Moon River is lovely and Mon is usually happy to give you a lift.
 Check when you book.